Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Math_Y13/12_Measures_of_Central_Tendency_and_Spread_Mean_Median_Variance_Standard_Deviation.md

-# Measures Of Central Tendency And Spread Mean Median Variance Standard Deviation
+# Measures of Central Tendency and Spread Mean Median Variance Standard Deviation

 ## Learning Objectives
 - Explain the fundamental ideas behind Measures Of Central Tendency And Spread Mean Median Variance Standard Deviation as set out in the CIE syllabus.